 Planning and Neighborhood Services Remote Meetings

-We will be using the ZOOM application for remote meetings.
-Below is a few of links to the ZOOM website so that you can get stated by installing zoom on your computer or smart phone.
+We will be using the ZOOM application for hybrid meetings.
+Below are a few links to the ZOOM website so that you can get started by installing zoom on your computer or smart phone.